 As most visitors only have a few days to see the city we’ve put together our ultimate guide to Kyoto in 3 days, including things to do, where to stay and its must-see sights in Kyoto.
 There are also some options for day trips from Kyoto which we recommend if you have some extra time in this beautiful city.

 Like most Japanese cities we highly recommend staying as close to the main train station as possible as this makes getting around much easier.
 However the best hotels close to the train stations fill up weeks ahead of time (in some cases months) so you’ll save yourself a lot of extra walking or expensive taxis by booking your accommodation well in advance!

 Where to stay in Kyoto

-Hotel Granvia Kyoto: A modern hotel with comfortable western style rooms, a fitness centre and swimming pool plus the location is amazing – the hotel is in the train station meaning super quick access to the trains and the rest of the city.
-This is our number one pick for where to stay in Kyoto – check latest prices here!
+- Hotel Granvia Kyoto: modern hotel with comfortable western style rooms, a fitness centre and swimming pool plus the hotel is in the train station meaning super quick access to the trains and the rest of the city – check latest prices here!

 Kyoto Day 1 Itinerary: Arashiyama and The Golden Pavilion

 The Arashiyama Bamboo Grove is located in the western part of Kyoto and was one of our favourite places during our entire Japan trip.
 It’s one of the most photographed spots in Kyoto so chances are you will have seen photos of this famous bamboo grove and it is simply stunning!
 Walking through the soaring bamboo stalks of the densely packed Bamboo Forest in the shadows of the morning light is eerily beautiful and incredibly serene.